Visit Shanghai: 1-day Itinerary of the Megapolis

 While walking around Pudong, we wandered into the fanciest mall I have seen.
 You wouldn’t be able to find any mid-range shops here, I guess Dolce&Gabanna would be the cheapest among all the shiny shops 😀

-After passing these towers, you will find elevated walkways leading towards the Oriental Pearl tower.
+After passing these towers, you will find elevated walkways leading towards the Oriental Pearl Tower.
 This is not only the most convenient way to walk to the tower, but also very picturesque with great views of the surrounding skyscrapers.

 It was a tough choice to decide which of the towers to climb.
-We opted for going up the observation deck of the Oriental pearl tower.
+We opted for going up the observation deck of the Oriental Pearl Tower.
 You might prefer another one, depending on your preferences.

 Find out about your choices and our experience at the Oriental Pearl Tower here.